flupke/jenskipper/doc/jobs.rst

 Jobs
 ====

-The ``jobs.yaml`` file at the root of the repository maps XML templates to actual Jenkins jobs.
+The ``jobs.yaml`` file at the root of the repository maps the files in the ``templates/`` directory to actual Jenkins jobs.
 It is a mapping with the job names as top level keys.
-Each entry is itself a mapping with the following keys:
+Each entry is itself a mapping with the following
+keys:

 template
     Required, the name of the template to render in the ``templates/``